rsommerard/pulse-presets/README.md

 ## Installation

-Simply put presets file in the pulse audio config folder: `~/.config/pulse/presets/`
+Simply put the preset files in the pulse audio config folder: `~/.config/pulse/presets/`